 - Abstracts information from medical records following established methods and procedures.

 - Identifies problem documents and works with submitting departments to correct errors.

-- Collaborates with clinical documentation integrity nurses and physicians to assure accurate documentation to enhance data capture and reimbursement.
+- Collaborates with clinical staff, documentation specialists, and physicians to assure accurate documentation to enhance hospital case mix index for data capture and reimbursement.

 - Performs other duties as assigned.

 - Successful completion of college-based coding program or AAPC, AHIMA approved program that included medical terminology, anatomy and physiology courses required.